raphaelcaires/raphaelcaires/README.md

   Hi there!
 I'm <strong>Raphael Caires</strong>, a passionate <strong>Software Engineer</strong> 🚀 I love exploring new technologies 💡 and using them to build solutions that solve 🔧 real-world problems ⚙️.
 I'm always eager to learn, collaborate, and work with different stacks and tools.
 In my free time, you’ll find me jamming on the 🎸, playing some 🕹️, hanging out with my 🐶 or diving into a good 📘.
 </p>
 <p align="center">
-  Thanks for stopping by and remember:
+  Thanks for visiting!
-  <strong>Always aim for the next level!</strong> 🤓✨
+  <strong>Let's move on to the next level!</strong> 🤓✨
 </p>

 <h2 align="center">